Medical negligence leads to Pennsylvania birth injury

 - The physician owed the patient a duty of care

 - Breach of the duty was the proximate cause of the harm

 In medical malpractice claims, experts often are required to testify on duty, breach and causation.
 Experts testify whether “the acts of a physician deviated from good and acceptable standards, and that such deviation was the proximate cause of the harm.”

 For cases that reach a jury trial, the medical expert needs to present his or her opinion in a way that people outside of the medical community can understand.

-Injuries caused by medical negligence are not always easy to prove.
+Injuries caused by medical negligence and birth negligence are not always easy to prove.
 When questions exist over what caused an injury or death at a medical facility, contact an experienced medical malpractice attorney who can review the details of your situation and investigate whether a claim exists.
 Monetary damages may be available to compensate for past and future medical expenses, lost wages, if applicable, and pain and suffering.